pat-schmitt/goodbye_glaciers/_i18n/en/preserve.md

 If you want to visit some of the remaining glaciers in the Alps and live in Europe, you can still do so sustainably by traveling via public transport.
-Explore hiking tours in the Alps that are accessible by public transit on the
+Explore hiking tours in the Alps that are accessible by public transport on the
 <a href="https://www.zuugle.at" target="_blank">zuugle website (entire Alps,
 not available in English but in many other languages) </a> or
 <a href="https://www.bahn-zum-berg.at/" target="_blank">"Bahn-zum-Berg" website </a>